zouharvi/uds-snlp-tutorial/text-classification-2/main.md

 Disadvantages: Scales poorly with large data or more dimensions, needs feature scaling, sensitive to outliers -->
 - Can kNN be used for regression? <!--yes, use average/max or similar metric-->
-- How will the value of k affect the bias? <!--Large k = simpler model = high bias-->

 # SVM